cedowens/JAMF_Runner/README.md

 # JAMF-Runner

-This is Swift code that wraps around the /usr/local/bin/jamf binary to run commands that may be of interest to red teams.
+This is Swift code that wraps around the /usr/local/bin/jamf binary to run commands that could be used for offensive purposes.
 This is not intended for red team operations use, as the this tool leaves command line history traces that can easily be keyed in on by blue teams.
 Instead, I wrote this tool for blue teams to perform unit testing of their detections around an attacker leveraging the on disk jamf binary to pull host info or run other commands on a JAMF managed macOS host.

 ------------------